meteorsgg/FTL-FastDL-CLI/README.md

 ## 🌟 Overview

 ftl-fdl-cli is designed to streamline the process of extracting and merging GMA files into a single directory.
 Leveraging GMAD and multithreading, this tool ensures efficient handling of large Garry's Mod asset packs.
-It's particularly useful for server administrators looking to create optimized FastDL packages, with the ability to automatically generate a `resources.lua` file using the `ftl-cli-ext2` feature.

 ## 💻 System Requirements